skyl1n3-00/days_calculator/README.md

 ## Days calculator project
-This project is written using Python.
-The idea of this project it's to calculate the number of days between two given dates.
+This project is written using Python, the idea of this project it's to calculate the number of days between two given dates.
 <br>
 This project doesn't have an interactive shell, which well ask